EduDev4/Wallaclone-Frontend/README.md

 This project is based in the following architecture and features:

 - MERN Stack (Mongodb, Express, React and Node)
-- Frontend: Single Page Application (SPA) using React
+- Frontend: Single Page Application (SPA) using React and Redux
-- REDUX
 - Responsive design
 - Backend: API Rest using Node, Express and Mongodb
 - Push notifications using web-push/rabitmq and email using Sendgrid API.
 This system is used to notify users regarding changes in their favorites articles.
 - Real time chat integrated using Twilio Programable Chat API.
 - API secured with json web token authentication.
-- Microservices running in backend as thumbnail and email notifier.
+- Microservices running in backend as thumbnail and email notification.
 - Application deployed in AWS.

 ## CONTENTS